-Abstract.
-It has been suggested that the Sun may evolve into a period of lower activity over the 21st century.
-This study examines the potential climate impacts of the onset of an extreme 'Maunder Minimum like' grand solar minimum using a comprehensive global climate model.
-Over the second half of the 21st century, the scenario assumes a decrease in total solar irradiance of 0.12% compared to a reference RCP8.5 experiment.
-The decrease in solar irradiance cools the stratopause (~1 hPa) in the annual and global mean by 1.4 K. The impact on global mean near-surface temperature is small (~-0.1 K), but larger changes in regional climate occur during the stratospheric dynamically active seasons.
-In Northern hemisphere (NH) winter-time, there is a weakening of the stratospheric westerly jet by up to ~3-4 m s-1, with the largest changes occurring in January-February.
-This is accompanied by a deepening of the Aleutian low at the surface and an increase in blocking over northern Europe and the north Pacific.
-There is also an equator-
+Abstract It has been suggested that the Sun may evolve into a period of lower activity over the 21st century.
+This study examines the potential climate impacts of the onset of an extreme "Maunder Minimum-like" grand solar minimum using a comprehensive global climate model.
+Over the second half of the 21st century, the scenario assumes a decrease in total solar irradiance of 0.12% compared to a reference Representative Concentration Pathway 8.5 experiment.
+The decrease in solar irradiance cools the stratopause (~1 hPa) in the annual and global mean by 1.2 K. The impact on global mean near-surface temperature is small (\sim -0.1 K), but larger changes in regional climate occur during the stratospheric dynamically active seasons.
+In Northern Hemisphere wintertime, there is a weakening of the stratospheric westerly jet by up to \sim 3-4 m s-1, with the largest changes occurring in January-February.
+This is accompanied by a deepening of the Aleutian Low at the surface and an increase in blocking over Northern Europe and the North Pacific.
+There is also an equatorward shift in the Southern Hemisphere midlatitude eddy-driven jet in austral spring.
+The occurrence of an amplified regional response during winter and spring suggests a contribution from a top-down pathway for solar-climate coupling; this is tested using an experiment in which ultraviolet (200-320 nm) radiation is decreased in isolation of other changes.
+The results show that a large decline in solar activity over the 21st century could have important impacts on the stratosphere and regional surface climate.